izou3/MotelManagement/README.md

 4. Run Sequlize Migration and Seed files `npm run migrateToDev`

 5. Edit `.env` located in the backend root directory with appropriate variables and save
+> If you don't want to have the email messaging queue running as part of the app, you don't have to fill those Google OAUTH fields but if you do, you can either enter your existing info or obtain them from this [tutorial](#https://medium.com/@nickroach_50526/sending-emails-with-node-js-using-smtp-gmail-and-oauth2-316fe9c790a1)

 `npm start` Starts API-Server on localhost:3001